Fork me on GitHub

 # grml-live -s testing -c GRMLBASE,GRML_SMALL,AMD64 -o /srv/grml-live

-grml-live uses FAI and its class based concept for adjusting configuration and setup according to your needs.
+grml-live uses a class based concept, like FAI, for adjusting configuration and customizing the installation according to your needs.
 This gives you flexibility and strength without losing the simplicity in the build process.

 The main and base class provided by grml-live is named GRMLBASE.
-It’s strongly recommended to always use the class GRMLBASE when building an ISO using grml-live, as well as the architecture dependent class which provides the kernel (being I386 for x86_32 and AMD64 for x86_64) and a GRML_* class (like GRML_SMALL or GRML_FULL).
+It’s strongly recommended to always use the class GRMLBASE when building an ISO using grml-live, as well as the architecture dependent class which provides the kernel (being I386 for x86_32, AMD64 for x86_64 and ARM64 for arm64) and a GRML_* class (like GRML_SMALL or GRML_FULL).
 The following files and directories are relevant for class GRMLBASE by default:

 Take a look at the next section for information about the concept of those files/directories.